marciof/Eon/specification/specification.md

 A [function](#function) that retrieves the value associated with a `key` in a `map`, optionally using a lazily evaluated `default` value if no such association exists.

+Key lookup takes place in the given map, and in each of its base prototypes until it's found, if it exists.

 ### Complexity

 - Time: `O(1)`